The final part in a 5-part series about how to decorate your Christmas tree

 Now all you need to do is sit back and enjoy your masterpiece.
 Get some hot cocoa, turn on the Christmas tunes and turn off the lights and bask in the glow of the season.
 That’s why we have these Christmas trees anyway.

 PS: Here is a website with some pretty cool Christmas tree inspiration.
-They tend toward the overdone, even by my standards, but I think there are a lot of good color and theme ideas.
+There are a lot of good color and theme ideas.